Those fortunate enough to have a dishwasher are in for good news: you can use your dishwasher to clean many household items, too!

 - Glass or plastic light fixture globes.
 Dump out any dead bugs or debris you find, then put it on the top rack.
 Be sure other items in the dishwasher aren’t going to bang against the light cover, though.
 They’re not as sturdy as drinkware.

 - Light switch and outlet covers.
-If you can’t get plastic switchplate or outlet covers clean by hand, you probably can by placing them in the top rack of your dishwasher.
+If you can’t get plastic switchplate or outlet covers clean by hand, you probably can place them in the top rack of your dishwasher.
 (Not for covers that are hand-painted or have added decorative embellishments.)

 - Some ceiling fan blades.
 If your ceiling fan has plastic or vinyl blades, you can get them spotless in the top rack of your dishwasher on a quick cycle.
 Remove them to air dry and reattach.
 (Don’t do this with wood blades.)

 - Most air vent covers.
-Cold air return covers, as well as floor and wall vent covers, all collect a lot of dust and grime.
+Cold air return covers and other vent covers all collect a lot of dust and grime.
 If they’re unlacquered or unpainted metal or plastic, you can wash them on the top rack of your dishwasher.